Shannon Mace, Esq., MPH – Executive Director

 Laura Handel Schwartz, Esq. – Managing Attorney

-Laura Handel is the Managing Attorney of HELP: MLP’s Delaware County-based partnership with The Foundation for Delaware County’s Healthy Start and Nurse-Family Partnership programs.
+Laura is the Managing Attorney of HELP: MLP’s Delaware County-based collaboration with The Foundation for Delaware County’s Healthy Start and Nurse-Family Partnership programs.
 Laura was HELP: MLP’s first full-time attorney and she has been with and helped build the project since January 2010.
 Laura has represented clients in a wide range of civil legal matters within the domains of income supports, housing security, utility stability and disability rights advocacy, and she has provided broad legal and social support to survivors of domestic violence throughout her career.
 Her special area of expertise is public benefits law, and she focuses the majority of her practice on individual and systemic advocacy in this field.
 Laura also routinely provides substantive legal education and training to MLP partnering staff, to law students and to community partners and stakeholders.

 While in law school, Laura worked at Delaware Volunteer Legal Services, Inc. and participated in the Delaware Civil Law Clinic, representing victims of domestic violence seeking custody and civil protective orders.
 Laura graduated from Widener University School of Law in 2008 and was awarded the Christine M. McDermott Legacy Award for Outstanding Performance in Widener’s Clinical Program and Ongoing Dedication to Pro Bono Legal Service that same year.
 Laura is admitted to practice law in Pennsylvania and New Jersey.

-Eileen Somers, Esq. – Staff Attorney
+Eileen Somers, Esq. – Supervising Attorney

-Jordan Mickman, Esq. – Staff Attorney
+Emily Cooley, Esq. – Staff Attorney

 Philadelphia Office